devonbrackbill/CommittedMinorities/README.md

 python StandardNameGame.py <population size> <number of simulations> <file number> <output path>
 ````

-Outputs a csv file that
+Outputs a csv file that shows the results.